bdlow/sbms0/README.md

 In more detail: all IO connectors are differential: they have separate positive and negative connections, as opposed to a single-ended IO with a common/shared ground.
 This is advantageous for better noise rejection and also ensures all connections are isolated including from each other (up to 76V for the analogue inputs).
 The ADC and PV inputs are directly connected to current-sense amplifier sense inputs; the ADC is bidirectional - can measure current flow in both directions - and the PV input is unidirectional (able to measure positive values only, as charge current normally only flows from PV to battery).
 The latter has some implications with respect to calibrating any measurement offset errors, discussed in shunt calibration, below.

-The optocoupled digital outputs are isolated Darlington transistor outputs and essentially behave as a switch that can sink up to a *maximum* of 150 mA (and 300V, ref.
-TLP187 datasheet) - under 50mA is recommended by ElectroDacus ([ref](https://groups.google.com/g/electrodacus/c/2OB3qrNVyYU/m/HE2ZlcKOBAAJ)).
-Polarity is significant - the negative 'n' side of the output must be at the lower potential, typically ground; be aware the optocoupler also has reverse biased diode across its output junctions so if the digital output is connected in reverse, it'll be "always on".
+The optocoupled digital outputs are isolated Darlington transistor outputs and essentially behave as a switch that can sink up to a *maximum* of 150 mA - under 50mA is recommended by ElectroDacus ([ref](https://groups.google.com/g/electrodacus/c/2OB3qrNVyYU/m/HE2ZlcKOBAAJ)).

+Revisions of the SBMS0 prior to v03d used TLP187 optocouplers, for which polarity is significant - the negative 'n' side of the output must be at the lower potential, typically ground; be aware the optocoupler has a reverse biased diode across its output junctions so if the digital output is connected in reverse, it'll be "always on".

 ![TLP187](TLP187.png)

+The mid-2020 v03d revision SBMS0 switched to using TLP172GM photorelays which are bidirectional (polarity doesn't matter) but otherwise functionally equivalent (maximum 110mA).

 The outputs **must** be externally current limited - connecting the output directly across power and ground will result in a failed optocoupler.
 Though many controlled devices, such as a BatteryProtect, incorporate current limiting, if any part of the switched circuit is connected to battery positive then it's probably a good idea to include a 1-10kΩ resistor in series.